TengMCing/PhD/Thesis/04-chap4.html.md

 #### Data Extraction

 For linear regression model in R, the model frame contains all the data required by a formula for evaluation.
 This is essential for bootstrapping and refitting the model when constructing a bootstrapped distribution of visual signal strength.
 Typically, the model frame can be extracted from the regression model object using the `model.frame()` generic function, which is the default method used by `get_data()`.
 However, some regression models don't use a formula or are evaluated differently, potentially lacking a model frame.
 In such cases, users can either provide the data used to fit the regression model through the `data` argument when constructing the checker, or customize the method to better suit their needs.
-It's worth noting that this module is only necessary if bootstrapping is required, as the model frame is not used in other steps of the workflow.
+It's worth noting that this module is only necessary if bootstrapping is required, as the model frame is not used in other modules of the infrastructure.

 The `get_data()` method accepts a regression model object as input and returns a `data.frame` representing the model frame of the fitted regression model.
 If no input is supplied, the regression model stored in the checker will be used.